 What Triggers an Enhanced Quality Review?

-Academic Quality Services will monitor key performance indicators for each College/School throughout the year, liaising with Directors of Learning and Teaching and the Chair of the Learning, Teaching and Quality Committee when performance falls below the standards expected:
+Academic Quality Services will monitor key performance indicators for each Faculty/School throughout the year, liaising with Directors of Learning and Teaching and the Chair of the Learning, Teaching and Quality Committee when performance falls below the standards expected:

 - Annual Programme Review forms